Carpet beetle larvae, known as woolly bears, destroy wool carpet and other natural fibres.

 To get rid of carpet beetle follow these simple steps:

-> If the carpet cannot be lifted easily then spray the upper surface heavily with NO Spiders
+- If the carpet cannot be lifted easily then spray the upper surface heavily with NO Spiders Total Protection.

-> Carpet beetle will aslo attack wollen clothes.
+- Carpet beetle will also attack woollen clothes.

 Have you seen your carpet becoming thread bare around the edges?
 Are fibres of your carpet falling out?
 If yes, this may indicate that the larvae of carpet beetle, clothes moth or case moth larvae are under the carpet chewing through the fibres.